 Michael Nurse: Andre, I want to thank you for being here.
 For agreeing to share your perspective on some of the findings from the Imagine Safe Supply research.
 Could you talk briefly about your background, like your pursuits, your work, and how you came to be experienced and interested in the concept of safe supply?

 Andre Hermanstyne: I am a former substance user.
-I used every substance from fentanyl to crystal meth; I been using injection for many years.
-Overdose is a part of my experience, not only responding to overdose but overdose in myself.
-I have held many different positions on the frontline including for Black CAP, creating Canada’s first harm reduction program focusing on the needs of African, Caribbean, and Black (ACB) people.
-I’ve worked also for the Jewish response to homelessness.
-And my experience brought me also to working for public health for a bit at an injection site.
-And I spent some time on the safe supply program.
-I am still kind of on it, but I get a Sublocade injection.
-So, I’m really interested in commenting on this research because I mean nothing really happens unless there is data to really support changes.
-I feel like as somebody who is a racialized person, that we are often left out of the discussion while these things impact us at higher rates than many other cultural groups.
+I’ve tried every substance at least once from fentanyl to crystal meth; f.
+I have held many different positions on the frontlines of the Social Work field, including for Black CAP, creating Canada’s first harm reduction program focusing on the needs of African, Caribbean, and Black (ACB) people.
+I’ve worked also for the Jewish response to homelessness. and for public health as a counsellor at the primary injection site located at Dundas Square in the heart of Toronto.
+I believe in and access safe supply programs.
+I’m really interested in commenting on this research because change only occurs once there is suitable data to support necessary changes.
+I feel like as somebody who is a racialized person, that we are often left out of the discussion while harmful effects impact us at higher rates than many other cultural groups.

 Michael Nurse: As you are speaking of safe supply, what is your understanding of the purpose of safe supply.
 Why safe supply?

 Andre Hermanstyne: So right now, there is a poisoned drug supply.
-So, the fentanyl that people are expecting to be fentanyl, its often adulterated and mixed with different agents.
-Some of these agents are supposed to create I guess an additive effect and I guess produce a better high.
+So, for instance when a person purchases fentanyl there is a reasonable expectation that fentanyl is what they will receive.
+Often this is not the case as its often adulterated and mixed with different agents.
+Some of these agents are supposed to create an additive effect in order to produce a better high.
 But the result is lowering the respiration of the user to the point where they stop breathing and eventually die.
-Safe supply comes in where now you can get the drugs that you need to use but a safe product.
-So, like the hydromorphone that people are taking, Dilaudid.
-Or they are being prescribed morphine, but that slow-release morphine in the form of Kadian, like the pills so that they can inject them and use them in a safe way.
-Now these are drugs that have been manufactured and they are pharmaceuticals, and we know exactly what is in it.
+Safe supply provides a pharmaceutical equivalent of street drugs.
+So, like the hydromorphone or, Dilaudid, many people are also being prescribed morphine in a slow-release form called Kadian.
+Many users like the pills so that they can inject them and use them in a safe way.
+Now these are manufactured pharmaceuticals, and we know exactly what is in it.
 How much the dosage is and that they are not adulterated.
 So as a result, my understanding is that it has resulted in a lot less death.

-But also, so like taking the drug trade out of the hands of, let’s say the ‘black market’ for lack of a better term, and providing people with an option to go into a doctor.
-We know that people who use drugs, they are struggling with a lot of complex issues.
-And some of those issues can be addressed – dental care and health care and things of that sort – just by virtue of them coming in to access safe supply.
+We know that people who use drugs struggle with a lot of complex issues.
+And some of those issues can be addressed when they come in weekly to access their safe supply through an appointment with their Doctor.– dental care and health care and things of that sort can also be addressed just by virtue of them coming in to access safe supply.

 Michael Nurse: OK, that’s a very significant point, thank you for sharing that.
 And thank you for such an articulate response to that question.
 I would like us to focus on some selected findings from the Imagine Safe Supply research related to safe supply for African, Caribbean, and Black (ACB) people and their communities.
 Findings from the research indicate that some of the challenges to effective safe supply services for ACB communities include a lack of culturally specific harm reduction spaces for ACB people, a need for harm reduction services developed for ACB people, and significant absence of ACB people in leadership and decision-making for frontline services.
 Considering these expressed concerns and challenges, how prepared would you say the ACB community are for delivering safe supply services that are accessible and relevant for ACB people who use drugs?

-Andre Hermanstyne: I think we are ready.
-I think we are ready for it because I mean if you look at some of the stats around incarceration rates and stuff like that, and when I think of my own personal experience of being incarcerated, this was directly as a result of my substance use.
+Andre Hermanstyne: We are ready for it because if you look at some of the stats around incarceration rates and when I think of my own personal experience of being incarcerated, it was as a direct result of an era of problematic substance use.
 Selling drugs just to support my habit.
 Stealing things, committing robberies and stuff like that.
 Now I don’t have to engage in those type of behaviours.
-I know I can go to my doctor and get my drugs now.
-And like that’s a huge burden.
-So, I mean I haven’t had a criminal charge in many years.
+I know I can go to my doctor and get what I need.
+Such a relief, I haven’t had a criminal charge in over a decade.

 Michael Nurse: But reflecting on the challenges that were mentioned from the findings, do you think that these are things that need to be addressed for safe supply to be effective?